 One of the most widely accepted reasons behind the word “tip” comes from the phrase “To Insure Promptness.”
 Tips are a service provider’s majority of their income.
 Tips, not their base wage, actually earn up to sixty-six percent.
 It is the same for casino employees.

 Outside the casino, tipping at the end of a meal is the report card of how your server took care of you.
 Attentiveness and friendliness are critical factors in my book.
 Take a taxi, and tip at the end.
 Get help with your bags at the hotel, and tip at the end.
 I soon learned that tipping at the casino is a little different.

-Approach tipping on the casino floor differently.
-Tip big with the first drink, whatever game you’re playing.
-Further smaller tips continue depending on the attentiveness, friendliness, and quality of drinks.
+I approach tipping for free casino drinks a little differently.
+I tip big with the first drink.
+Now that I have their attention, further smaller tips continue depending on the attentiveness, friendliness, and quality of drinks.
 Tipping bigger at the beginning of service tends to grease the service wheels.

 Gambling Tips For the Recreational Gambler